viktorcvetanovic/zoomstarter/README.md

 ## Support
 Zoomstarter is still in developing and only full supported  and tested system for now is Windows.
 You can still use some functionalities on Linux.
+If you have problem with starting script on nix sistems, try to install tkinter library with your default package manager.